interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 ## Purpose

 The objective of the telemetry feature is to gather metrics and establish an infrastructure for visualizing valuable network insights.
-The metrics we collect include:
+The metrics we at the Interledger Foundation (interledger.org) collect include:

 - The total amount of money transferred via packet data within a specified time frame (daily, weekly, monthly).
 - The number of transactions from outgoing payments that have been at least partially successful.